conda-forge/conda-forge.github.io/src/orga/guidelines.rst

 where it will undergo a series of automated checks and a code review.
 Any conda-forge member can perform a code review, but the final merge can only be done by the ``staged-recipes`` or ``core`` teams.
 The following sections suggest guidelines on how to perform a successful code review.
-We distinguish between "Required" and "Recommended", with the following meaning:
+We distinguish between "Required" and "Recommended" as follows:

 - Required: These guidelines are very important and a requisite for PR acceptance.
-Exceptions are rare and usually require Core approval.
+Exceptions are rare and usually require  ``core`` approval.
 - Recommended: These are considered "nice to have" features.
-In ideal conditions, all recipes should abide by them, but exceptions are tolerated as long as good reasons are provided.
+Ideally, all recipes should abide by them, but exceptions are tolerated as long as justifiable reasons are provided.

 Generalities
 ------------